 An historical survey of the major systems and theories of psychology.
 Emphasis will be placed on how these historical systems relate to current theories.
 An overview of the major theories, concepts, issues, data, and research on psychotherapy including a discussion of each theory from a Christian perspective.
-Offered every fall.
-(Pre or Corequisite: HCP 201 or permission of the instructor.)
+(Offered Every Fall) (Prerequisite: HCP 101, 201, 322 or permission of the instructor.)